 Here are some strategies for proofreading:

 - If you are not writing for a test, try reading out loud.
 This may help you identify more errors.
+We often notice that something doesn't make sense when we hear it.

 Get feedback and make changes